Why I Built Pulleat

 What This Is Not

-This is not a claim that we have solved African mapping perfectly.
+This is not a claim that I have solved African mapping perfectly.
 It is not a promise that no one will ever need a global provider again.
 It is also not yet a continent-wide product.

 - Coverage is Nigeria only for now